Build add-in for MS Office Excel , Word 2010 - 2000

 End Sub

-In the code of this sample add-in, you can find how you can customize the Office Button menu in Office 2007, see component named AdxRibbonOfficeMenu1.
-As to the Backstage View, also known as the File Tab in Office 2010, the sample project provides the AdxBackstageView1 component that implements the customization shown in Figure 3 at Introduction to the Office 2010 Backstage View for Developers.
-Note, if you customize the Office Button menu only, Add-in Express maps your controls to the Backstage View when the add-in is loaded by Office 2010.
+In the code of this sample plugin, you can find how you can customize the Office Button menu in Office 2007, see component named AdxRibbonOfficeMenu1.
+As to the Backstage View, also known as the File Tab in Office 2010, the sample project provides the AdxBackstageView1 component that implements the customization shown in Figure 3 at Introduction to the Office 2010 Backstage View for developers.
+Note, if you customize the Office Button menu only, Add-in Express maps your controls to the Backstage View when the plugin is loaded by Office 2010.
 If, however, both Office Button menu and File tab are customized at the same time, Add-in Express ignores custom controls you add to the Office Button menu.
-See also Ribbon Components.
+See also Ribbon UI components.

 Creating a new Excel task pane includes the following steps:

-• AlwaysShowHeader - specifies that the pane header will be shown even if the pane is the only pane in the current region.
+• AlwaysShowHeader - specifies that the pane header will be shown even if the pane is the only pane in the current region (optional).

 • TaskPaneClassName - specifies the class name of the Excel task pane.